|

-conduct research in the theory and realization of machine intelligence covering
+laboratory conduct research in the theory and realization of machine

-robot kinematics, autonomous vehicles, teleoperation and human interfaces, robot
+vehicles, teleoperation and human interfaces, robot and nonlinear

-Markov Models (HMMs), and general robotics.
-Applications of MIL research include
+robotics.
+Applications of MIL research include autonomous underwater

 MIL's